-Note that generally units of government funded in the FFY 2016 Annual Competition (whether individually or jointly submitted, and including projects funded with funds other than FFY 2016 funds) may not apply for FFY 2017 CDBG funding.
+Note that generally units of government funded in the FFY 2017 Annual Competition (whether individually or jointly submitted, and including projects funded with funds other than FFY 2017 funds) may not apply for FFY 2018 CDBG funding.
 Please note these recent additions to the exceptions to this requirement: 1) This restriction does not apply to any local government officially designated by DCA as a PlanFirst community.
-A PlanFirst community is defined as a county or city government that has a current "PlanFirst" designation with DCA as of April 3, 2017.
+A PlanFirst community is defined as a county or city government that has a current "PlanFirst" designation with DCA as of April 2, 2018.
 2) This restriction does not apply to any local government officially designated by DCA as a Georgia Initiative for Community Housing ("GICH") community.
-A GICH community is defined as any county or city government that is part DCA's three-year program of collaboration and technical assistance related to housing and community development as of April 3, 2017.
-This restriction does not apply only if the 2017 CDBG application involves a housing component.
+A GICH community is defined as any county or city government that is part DCA's three-year program of collaboration and technical assistance related to housing and community development as of April 2, 2018.
+This restriction does not apply only if the 2018 CDBG application involves a housing component.
 Keep in mind that all other requirements including timeliness and RLF compliance continue to apply.

-RLF Compliance: If the local government submitting an Annual Competition CDBG application also has an open EIP/RDF Local Revolving Loan Fund, the RLF must be in compliance by July 1, 2017 for the application to be eligible for award.
+RLF Compliance: If the local government submitting an Annual Competition CDBG application also has an open EIP/RDF Local Revolving Loan Fund, the RLF must be in compliance by July 2, 2018 for the application to be eligible for award.
 RLFs can be out of compliance in three different ways: 1) Their Semi-Annual report is not up to date, i.e. submitted within 30 days of the end of the reporting period; 2) The Fund has more cash on hand than the greater of a) \$125,000 or b) 30% of total assets; 3) The Fund has not made a loan or grant within the past five years.
-The out of compliance RLFs must either be brought into compliance or closed by July 1, 2017 for the CDBG Annual Competition application to be scored.
+The out of compliance RLFs must either be brought into compliance or closed by July 2, 2018 for the CDBG Annual Competition application to be eligible to receive funding.